jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W3.md

   - Still wide, but more natural-looking
   - Slightly compresses space compared to 24mm
   - Balances subject and environment

+- **50mm**
+  - Narrower field of view compared to 24mm and 35mm
+  - Produces a more “natural” perspective closer to human vision
+  - Compresses space more noticeably, reducing the sense of depth between foreground and background
+  - Isolates subjects more easily, even in outdoor environments

 <img src="imgs/48.svg" style="width: 80%; height: auto;">